MathiasSJacobsen/HotDrink-DSL/README.md

 - Generation of JavaScript code from the DSL.
 - Quick fixes for the DSL.
 - Demo generation of a HotDrink specification.
+- Generate code for diagraph, a web-based graph editor.

 ### Syntax highlighting